nantaaditya/spring-boilerplate/single-module-non-reactive/README.md

 - for trace log: `${LOG_PATH}/trace.log`

 ### retryable process based on retry policy
-To use retry process, you need to create retry template bean and configuration properties
+To use retry process, you need to create on configuration properties

 - create retry configuration properties, `apps.retry.configurations.[retryKey]`, you need to define several props.